 - ¼ inch knob of fresh ginger

-- Segmented grapefruits, berries and granola for the topping
+- Segmented grapefruit, berries, and granola for the topping

 Directions:

 - Segment your grapefruits over a large or medium bowl to collect all their juice.
-Leave about 2-3 segments to be used in the topping.
+Leave 2-3 segments to be used for the topping.

-- Next, add the grapefruit juice, greek yogurts, frozen pineapple, segmented grapefruits, fresh ginger, and coconut oil into a blender.
+- Next, add the grapefruit juice, Greek yogurt, frozen pineapple, segmented grapefruit, fresh ginger, and coconut oil into a blender.
 Now blend until the mixture forms a smooth texture.

 - Taste to establish the thickness of the smoothie.
 If it’s still too thick, add some non-dairy milk.

-- Serve in a bowl or on two glasses, add your favorite toppings, and enjoy.
+- Serve in a bowl or in two glasses, add your favorite toppings, and enjoy.

 1 serving of this smoothie contains 37g carbohydrates, 7g fat, 3g fiber, 28g sugar, and 234 calories.